|Nutrition Facts (per serving)|

 This recipe can also be changed by adding more ingredients.
 Some finely chopped dark or white chocolate would be delicious.
 Add chopped fresh or frozen fruit, or top the pie with whipped cream or, for a flavor contrast, some hot fudge sauce.
 Use your imagination and enjoy making tons of ice cream pies all summer long.

-- 6 cups vanilla ice cream (or lemon ice cream, softened)
+6 cups vanilla or lemon ice cream, softened

-- 1 9" graham cracker crust (either homemade or purchased)
+1 (9-inch) graham cracker crust, homemade or store-bought

 If you're making your own graham cracker crust, make it in a nine-inch pan.
 If you're buying a crust, buy the 9-ounce size that is labeled "two extra servings".
 Otherwise, there will be too much filling for the crust.